eggplantbren/Lensing2/README.md

 python showresults.py
 ```

-This will generate a bunch of output plots.
-As you close them, more will appear.
+This will generate a bunch of output plots
+(first the three canonical DNest4 output plots, then lensing stuff).
+As you close each plot, more will appear.
-Posterior samples will also be saved in a text file.
+Posterior samples will also be saved in a text file
+`posterior_sample.txt`.
 Later I will write a script
 to convert the posterior samples to another format for greater convenience,
 so you won't have to worry too much about what's in what column.
 For the
-time being, there is at least a header in posterior_sample.txt telling you
+time being, there is at least a header in `posterior_sample.txt` telling you
 what everything is.

 ## The modelling assumptions